abtion/guidelines/career/ladder.md

 - [ ] Can debug issues occurring across multiple levels of the stack.

 ### Level 4 - Senior Software Engineer
+As a Senior Software Engineer, you consistently show an ability to handle highly complex technical challenges across multiple axes without guidance.
+Your technical decisions are always guided by data and based on the highest value for all relevant parties.
+Your contributions are based on several years of experience where you had the chance to see the long-term effects on solutions you've designed and built.
+Product managers can rely on you when estimating the scale of a larger product, and your track record of turning big challenges into successes is apparent to the entire organization.

 #### Impactful
 - [ ] Partners with project managers and designers to drive technical decisions based on the highest output for all parties' needs.